 Purchasing a house using a mortgage loan is one of the most significant financial investments one would have to make in life.
 Typically, the mortgage lender finances a specified percentage of the property’s buying price, on an agreement that you will repay over a given period with interest.
 The mortgage interest is arrived at by use of a given rate, which is determined by the lender.
 However, the interest you pay on a monthly basis may vary depending on the type of mortgage you choose.
-When applying for a mortgage and choosing a suitable lender, therefore, it is quite essential to know how the interest accrues every month.
+You can check the borrowing club reviews when applying for a mortgage and choosing a suitable lender.
+Therefore, it is essential to know how the interest accrues every month.
 This post discusses how mortgage interest is calculated and it is worth noting you should never borrow above your means otherwise your property could end up in the hands of debt collectors uk.

 Types of Mortgage Loans

 Usually, mortgage lenders offer three types of loans depending on the type of interest accrued.
 These loan types include fixed-rate loans, adjustable rate loans and interest-only loans.

 • Fixed-Rate Loans

 With this type of loan, the interest rate remains constant throughout the mortgage term.
 Most mortgagors prefer fixed-rate mortgages because they are predictable.
 This is because one is aware of the amount of money they are expected to pay at the end of the month.

 These loans come with an interest rate that changes based on an outlined index or specified conditions.
 For a given period of time, the initial interest of an ARM remains constant, after which the rate changes periodically.